 Nicole; “I left school in York at 17, moved to London and took the Portfolio Course at LCFPortfolio Course at LCF instead of finishing my A Levels.
 I passed the course and was auditioning for a part in Skins when I found out I’d got a place on BA Textile Design.
-(I didn’t get the role in Skins in the end).
+(I didn’t get the role in the end).
 I graduated from that in 2014 and embarked on a series of random jobs and internships.

 The idea for glitter came from doing hair wraps; my final collection at LCF had involved hair wraps and body wraps to go over clothing – and a friend hired me to hair-wrap and bring glitter at an LGBT Fresher’s party at Goldsmiths she had organised.
 The glitter did so well there were queues all evening and people loved it.
-It was rewarding to have such an enthusiastic response to your work; I remember thinking then that glitter had potential.
+It was rewarding to have such an instant and enthusiastic response to your work; I remember thinking then that glitter had potential.
 At the time, as well as hair wrapping, I was making jewellery; I’d recently started assisting an amazing photographer after walking out of my job in a department store having decided a 9-5 wasn’t for me.
 I decided I needed to focus on one thing and see how that went.

 My goal was to learn how to run a business.
 I feel like glitter is only the first one – I’d like to run more businesses in the future.
 I love fashion and studied textiles but having interned and worked for small fashion businesses, I know how difficult it is to turn a profit and what the risks are.
 So many of my favourite labels have ended up closing down.

 I had an accident on a job where hot oil was spilt on my leg.
 They paid me a lump sum as compensation – so that was my main start-up investment capital.